smanni/stm32/README.md

 ### Eclipse
 Download Eclipse for C/C++ developers from http://www.eclipse.org/downloads/

-Extract the archive into $HOME/stm32/devTools/eclipse
+Make sure a Java VM is installed on your host PC then extract the archive into $HOME/stm32/devTools/eclipse

 Launch the IDE and install the Zylinn plugin using the Plugins Manager with this URL http://opensource.zylin.com/zylincdt